kubernetes/kops/docs/operations/images.md

 Ubuntu 22.04 is based on Kernel version **5.15** which fixes all the known major Kernel bugs.

+**WARNING**: The Amazon VPC CNI is not compatible with Ubuntu 22.04.
+See [kubernetes/kops#15720](https://github.com/kubernetes/kops/issues/15720) and [aws/amazon-vpc-cni-k8s#2103](https://github.com/aws/amazon-vpc-cni-k8s/issues/2103) for more info.

 Available images can be listed using:

 ```bash